* As an Amazon Associate I earn from qualifying purchases.

 Duties and Responsibilities

-• Maintain a relationship with the chartered organization to ensure that the Pack program meets the requirements of both the BSA and the chartered organization
+• Maintain a relationship with the chartered organization to ensure that the Pack program meets the requirements of both Scouting America and the chartered organization

 • Work with the Cubmaster on policy matters relating to Cub Scouting and the chartered organization.